bring/hedwig/src/shared/layout/container/Container.md

 ## Container

 The container limits the width of it's wrapped contents and applies default side gutters.
+Containers are "root" components.
+You can have multiple containers following each others on the same page, but containers should never be nested or used inside other layout components such as blocks.

 ```code
 <div class="hw-container">...</div>